Miller Red Barn: History

-Constructed in 1891, the Miller Red Barn was commissioned by rancher Henry Miller (1827–1916) on the Glen Ranch.
+Constructed in 1891, the Miller Red Barn was commissioned by rancher Henry Miller (1827–1916) on the Glen Ranch, formerly part of Rancho Las Animas.
 It is currently recognized as the Ranch Site Addition of Christmas Hill Park, a 51-acre community park operated by the city of Gilroy.
 Initially, its primary function was to serve as a local storage facility for hay to feed Henry Miller's cattle and horses.
 In subsequent years, the barn was repurposed for the processing of tree fruits cultivated on Miller's land.

 In the early 1900s, Glen Farm shifted its agricultural focus from growing tree fruits to the cultivation of wine grapes.
 By 1906, with the wine grape industry in Santa Clara County gradually migrating southward, Henry Miller entered into a 15-year lease agreement with the California Wine Association to operate Glen Farm.
 In 1941, the San Martin Winery acquired Glen Farm, and they continued to use the barn for winemaking purposes for an extended duration.

 In 1962, a portion of Glen Farm was generously donated to the city of Gilroy by an interim owner with the intention of establishing Christmas Hill Park for public access.
 This park subsequently became the venue for the annual two-day Gilroy Garlic Festival during the summer months.
 As the festival's popularity grew, attracting larger crowds, concerns about high attendance emerged.
 In 1990, with the support of the Garlic Festival Association, the city acquired the section of Glen Ranch adjoining Christmas Hill Park, which also included the barn.
 For several years, the city permitted the Garlic Festival to utilize the barn for storing event signs.
 However, as time passed, worries about the structural integrity of the barn led the city to discontinue any use of the building.
 In 2013, the city opted to proceed with the demolition of the barn, sparking public concern and initiating a movement aimed at preserving and restoring this historic structure.

 On September 22, 2018, the Miller Red Barn Association organized a fundraising dinner with the aim of raising funds to support an ongoing project involving the construction of a new foundation floor for the barn.
 In April 2020, the Santa Clara County Board of Supervisors, acting on the advice of the Historical Heritage Commission, granted the Miller Red Barn Association a sum of $297,008.
 The association intends to use the funds for various improvements, including replacing a section of the wooden flooring within the barn, swapping out the aluminum doors for redwood ones, establishing historical exhibits, and giving the barn a fresh coat of paint along with new siding.
 The barn will be raised in sections to facilitate the replacement of its foundation.